-An Award-Winning Visual Effects Supervisor/Producer and Second Unit Director, Bret Culp has contributed to 60 feature films, miniseries, and television shows with more than 25 years of industry experience.
+An Award-Winning Visual Effects Supervisor and a Second Unit Director, Bret Culp has contributed to more than 60 feature films, miniseries, and television shows with three decades of industry experience.

-After attending the Film and Photography program at Ryerson University in Toronto, Bret quickly worked his way to Senior Artist at several top Toronto production companies.
-He helped design and create distinguished commercials, motion graphics and title sequences for Coca-Cola, The Discovery Channel and the Emmy nominated TekWar miniseries opening, to name a few.
+After attending the Film and Photography program at Ryerson, Bret quickly worked his way to Senior Artist at top Toronto production companies.
+He designed and produced distinguished commercials and motion graphics for clients such as Coca-Cola and The Discovery Channel.
+He received an Emmy nomination for creating the TekWar miniseries opening title sequence.

 In 1994, William Shatner and partners formed C.O.R.E.
 Digital Pictures and asked Bret to join and later head up the visual effects division.
-In the company's 16 years they contributed cutting edge visual effects to 120 films and television projects.
+In his 15 years at the company, they contributed cutting-edge visual effects to 120 films and television projects.

-As Visual Effects Supervisor, Bret has directed his teams to create breathtaking visual effects on projects such as the critically acclaimed The Expanse, Stephen King's Gerald's Game, Edward Burtynsky's Watermark, the epic miniseries Camelot, IMAX: Hubble 3D, Silent Hill, Saw 2, and Resident Evil: Apocalypse.
-Bret was second unit director and the Visual Effects Supervisor on Showtime's hit miniseries The Tudors, for which he received two Best Visual Effects Gemini Awards and two more nominations over the four-year run of the show.
-He is a sought-after lecturer and juror, holds positions on numerous advisory committees and is a member of the Directors Guild of Canada (DGC) as well as the Visual Effects Society (VES).
+As Visual Effects Supervisor, Bret has led his teams to create spectacular visual effects on projects such as the critically acclaimed series The Expanse (Alcon/Amazon Studios), Stephen King's Gerald's Game (Netflix), Camelot (Starz/GK Films), IMAX: Hubble 3D (IMAX), Silent Hill (TriStar Pictures), Saw 2 (Lions Gate Films) and the cult classic Harold and Kumar Go to White Castle (Senator Films/New Line).
+Bret was second unit director and the Visual Effects Supervisor on The Tudors (Showtime), for which he received two Best Visual Effects Gemini Awards and two more nominations over the four-year run of the show.
+He is a sought-after lecturer and juror, holds positions on numerous advisory committees and is a Second Unit Director and VFX Supervisor member of the Directors Guild of Canada (DGC) as well as a member of the Visual Effects Society (VES).